 Procedures that are typically performed in conjunction with brow lift surgery:

-- A complete facelift to reverse the effects of age and sun damage in the areas between the eyes and the chin
+- A complete facelift to further reverse the effects of age and sun damage

 Types of brow lifts that are available: